-Big tire upgrades are one of the most popular upgrades done on almost all makes of pickups, so this article will clear up the most commonly asked question, what the biggest tire I can fit to my truck.
+Big tire upgrades are one of the most popular upgrades done on almost all makes of pickups, so this article will clear up the most commonly asked question, what is the biggest tire I can fit on my truck.

-Let’s find out what the maximum size tire you can fir to a Ram 2500 with and without a lift!
+Let’s find out what the maximum size tire you can fit on a Ram 2500 with and without a lift!

-The biggest tire you can fit to a Ram 2500 is a 35×12.5”.
-This will allow full lock-to-lock turning abilities without rubbing as well as full articulation and droop.
+The biggest tire you can fit on a Ram 2500 is a 35×12.5”.
+This will allow full lock-to-lock turning abilities without rubbing as well as full articulation and droop for off-road applications.

-The above mentioned tire is for the radius arm Ram trucks from 2014 to present 2500’s and the 2013 to present 3500.
-The fitment guide in this article is not to determine how much you can get away with, however it’s aimed at fitting the biggest tire possible without losing any practical application on the truck.
+The above-mentioned tire is for the radius arm Ram trucks from 2014 to present 2500’s and 2013 to present 3500.
+The fitment guide in this article is not to determine how much you can get away with, however, it’s aimed at fitting the biggest tire possible without losing any practical application on the truck.